Skip to Content

 Step 2.
 Separate egg white and yolk

-Now, crack eggs into a bowl.
-Of course, the number of eggs you should crack is equal to the egg yolks would like to cure in salt.
-Gently separate egg yolks and whites.
-There are many ways to do it, for me, I choose the basic, easiest way using hands (remember to wash your hands carefully before doing that).
-Otherwise, you can remove egg whites from egg yolks using the shell, or a spoon.
-You can also crack the eggs on a grill/cooling rack and wait for the egg whites to drop down.
+Now, crack the eggs into a bowl.
+Of course, the number of eggs you crack should be equal to the number of egg yolks you want to cure in salt.
+Gently separate the egg yolks from the whites.
+There are many ways to do this; for me, I choose the basic, easiest way using my hands (remember to wash your hands carefully before doing so).
+Otherwise, you can separate the egg whites from the yolks using the shell or a spoon.
+You can also crack the eggs on a grill or cooling rack and wait for the egg whites to drop down.
 Make sure there are no remaining whites around the yolks.

 Step 3.
 Cover the yolks with salt

 Finally, cover your egg yolks with a layer of salt.
 Make sure your yolks are fully covered in salt.
-Close the lid of the box and keep it in fridge in 5-7 hours until 5 days.
+Close the lid of the box and keep it in the fridge for 5-7 hours up to 5 days.
 For me, I cure them overnight.
-Remember that the longer curing time, the more salty yolks.
-I recommend to cure the yolks less than 1 day if you cure them in salt only.
+Remember that the longer the curing time, the saltier the yolks will be.
+I recommend curing the yolks for less than 1 day if you are curing them in salt only.

 Quick Salted Egg Yolk